 In addition to its monthly collection of information about labor market activity, the CPS periodically surveys veterans in its monthly sample about issues pertaining to their military service and subsequent experience, in particular their interactions with public programs for veterans.
-The CPS Veterans Supplement, a joint effort of the Departments of Labor and Veterans Affairs and the U.S. Census Bureau, were conducted biennially from 1995-2009, and annually from 2010-2014.
+The CPS Veterans Supplement, a joint effort of the Departments of Labor and Veterans Affairs and the U.S. Census Bureau, were conducted biennially from 1995-2009, and annually from 2010-2014.4 questionnaire as "a health condition or impairment caused or made worse by military service."

-This study's key variables are based on the information in the Veterans Supplement about the receipt of VA disability benefits.
-The respondent is asked whether the VA or Department of Defense has determined that he or she has a service-connected disability, defined in the questionnaire as "a health condition or impairment caused or made worse by military service."
 A follow-up question asks for their assigned disability rating, from 0 percent to 100 percent in deciles.
-Different years of the public-use version of the supplement categorize the rating information differently, so we use the finest categorization that is consistent across years: 0 percent, 1-29 percent, 30-49 percent, and 50-100 percent.
-The supplement also includes information on when the veteran served, categorized by era and, in some cases, the conflict: Vietnam, Persian Gulf, or Afghanistan/Iraq.
+Different years of the public-use version of the supplement categorize the rating information differently, so we use the finest categorization that is consistent across years: 0 percent, 1-29 percent, 30-49 percent, and 50-100 percent.5 The supplement also includes information on when the veteran served, categorized by era and, in some cases, the conflict: Vietnam, Persian Gulf, or Afghanistan/Iraq.